hanwenzhu/hammer-demo-irrational-two/README.md

 # hammer-demo-irrational-two

+The is a demo of LeanHammer proving the fact that √2 is irrational.

 ## System setup

 Before experimenting with the current hammer evaluation tool, go to the following Lean code (at the end of [HammerDemo/Setup.lean](HammerDemo/Setup.lean)):